GabrielGhe/GabrielGhe.github.io/_posts/2015-04-09-c-to-c-callback.md

 <!-- Content -->
 <h3>Content</h3>

-In C#, declare a delegate which takes in 2 ints and returns nothing
+In C#, declare a delegate which takes in 2 ints and returns nothing.
+Here we're declaring the callback signature.

 <!-- Code _______________________________________-->
 {% highlight csharp linenos %}